 Voice typing has come a long way from the frustrating, error-prone systems of the past.
 Today's voice typing technology can accurately transcribe speech in noisy environments, understand different accents, and even capture the nuances of natural conversation.

-The accuracy improvements are remarkable:
+The accuracy improvements in 2026 are remarkable:

 This technology is particularly valuable for accessibility, allowing people with motor impairments to communicate efficiently.
 It's also changing how we all use our devices—many people now dictate texts while walking or driving, something that would have been impractical just a few years ago.